-What's the difference between automation and hyperautomation?
+What's the difference between RPA and hyperautomation?

 Customers expect personalized service from businesses, no matter how big the company is or the industry it's in.
-To meet these growing demands, brands are focusing on using automation to scale up improved customer experiences (CX) and develop more streamlined and individualized interactions.
+To meet these growing demands, brands are focusing on using automation to scale customer experiences (CX) and develop more streamlined and individualized interactions.

 Notably, automation offers brands many benefits, including: